Urban Bush Women (UBW) seeks to bring the untold and under-told histories and stories of disenfranchised people to light through dance. (Read more...)

 With the ground-breaking performance ensemble at its core, ongoing initiatives like the Summer Leadership Institute (SLI), BOLD (Builders, Organizers & Leaders through Dance) and the Choreographic Center, UBW continues to affect the overall ecology of the arts by promoting artistic legacies; projecting the voices of the under-heard and people of color; bringing attention to and addressing issues of equity in the dance field and throughout the United States; and by providing platforms and serving as a conduit for culturally and socially relevant experimental art makers.

-UBW will also hold the "Hair Party" workshops based on the new UBW work co-choreographed by Judson, "Hair & Other Stories".
+UBW also held "Hair Party" workshops based on the new UBW work co-choreographed by Judson, "Hair & Other Stories".
 Hair Parties are informal gatherings where excerpts of "Hair & Other Stories" are used to ignite dialogue.
 Using the deceptively simple topic of HAIR as the organizing principle – how hair color, length, and varying degrees of curl affect our definitions of ‘good hair’ and ‘bad hair’ both within and outside of the African American community – Hair Parties encourage participants to re-examine closely-held beliefs about themselves, society, class, race, gender, age and individual beauty.